eegsynth/eegsynth/module/playbackcontrol/README.md

 # Control Playback Module

-The purpose of this module is to read control signals from an EDF file and to play those back in real time to REDIS.
+The purpose of this module is to play control values from an EDF file to Redis.

 ## Requirements

-REDIS should be running.
+Redis should be running.

 ## Software Requirements